 A conversation around learning and unlearning.
 What do we need to forget to learn and where are our stories heading?

 WHO’S IT WITH?
 KNOWING AND OWING IN AN ‘ATTENTION ECONOMY’

 Participatory performance, action art, socially engaged practice, civic manifestation, interventions, activations, situations, live art, time based, beyond borders, place based performance…all have at their core ‘who’s it with?’
-Setting the tone for collaboration and the gathering of perspectives, this conversation extends current discourse around ‘Capital’ and explores a new set of relations between knowing and owing.
+Setting the tone for collaboration and the gathering of perspectives, this conversation extended current discourse around ‘Capital’ and explored a new set of relations between knowing and owing.
 What do we know about connection, attention and legacy – and how do we know it?